Bank of Nova Scotia (NYSE:BNS) Announces Earnings Results

-Bank of Nova Scotia (NYSE:BNS – Get Free Report) (TSE:BNS) released its earnings results on Tuesday.
-The bank reported $0.93 EPS for the quarter, missing analysts’ consensus estimates of $1.21 by ($0.28), MarketWatch Earnings reports.
-Bank of Nova Scotia had a return on equity of 11.90% and a net margin of 10.47%.
-The business had revenue of $8.31 billion for the quarter, compared to analyst estimates of $5.98 billion.
-During the same period in the prior year, the firm posted $1.55 EPS.
-Bank of Nova Scotia’s revenue was up 8.9% on a year-over-year basis.
+Bank of Nova Scotia (NYSE:BNS – Get Free Report) (TSE:BNS) announced its quarterly earnings data on Tuesday.
+The bank reported $0.93 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.21 by ($0.28), MarketWatch Earnings reports.
+Bank of Nova Scotia had a net margin of 10.47% and a return on equity of 11.90%.
+The business had revenue of $8.31 billion during the quarter, compared to the consensus estimate of $5.98 billion.
+During the same period in the previous year, the business posted $1.55 earnings per share.
+Bank of Nova Scotia’s revenue was up 8.9% compared to the same quarter last year.

 Bank of Nova Scotia Cuts Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, January 29th.
-Investors of record on Wednesday, January 3rd will be given a $0.7773 dividend.
-The ex-dividend date is Tuesday, January 2nd.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, January 29th.
+Shareholders of record on Wednesday, January 3rd will be paid a $0.7773 dividend.
+The ex-dividend date of this dividend is Tuesday, January 2nd.
 This represents a $3.11 annualized dividend and a yield of 7.08%.
-Bank of Nova Scotia’s dividend payout ratio is currently 72.73%.
+Bank of Nova Scotia’s payout ratio is currently 72.73%.

 Institutional Investors Weigh In On Bank of Nova Scotia